Hire in Malaysia

-- Companies should at least cover the GP consultation fees under company’s medical benefit
+- Companies should at least cover the general practitioner consultation fees under the company’s medical benefit.

-- Depending on industries, companies may provide accident or life insurance to employees
+- Depending on the industry, companies may provide accident or life insurance to employees .

-- Income Tax for Non-Resident Individuals: Individuals will be taxed at a flat 30% (less than 182 days in a year).
+- Income Tax for Non-Resident Individuals: Individuals will be taxed at a flat 30%.
+This applies to those with less than 182 days in Malaysia in a year).

 |Taxable Income (MYR)||Tax Rate (%)|